Finance Minister Nirmala Sitharaman tabled Economic Survey 2019-2020 in both the houses of Parliament.

 Economic Survey – throughout most chapters – hints about the power of the invisible hand of the market.
 It argues for eliminating policies that undermine markets through government intervention.

 The survey also speaks volumes about the need to build trust by ending static-crony capitalism.
-It mentions the need to shift from “Pro-crony” to “pro-business”, particularly promoting entrepreneurship at grass-root level.
+It mentions the need to shift from “Pro-crony” to “pro-business”, particularly promoting entrepreneurship at the grass-root level.

 8. Trust is a public good